 Isolated Patient Area: Isolated patient areas are designated in the hospital.
 No patient visitation will be allowed in these areas except for special clinical circumstances.
 Patients who require full time assistance or care will be allowed to have one care taker in the room with the patient at all times.
 This determination will be made by the admitting physician or nurse.

-Outpatient Areas within SCRMC: 2 visitors, age 12 or older, are allowed in the hospital with patients having outpatient test or procedures.
+Outpatient Areas within SCRMC: Two visitors are allowed in the hospital with patients having outpatient test or procedures.
 However, restrictions may apply within the outpatient department.
 Visitors may wait in nearby waiting areas.
+Children, ages 12 and under, must be supervised by a visiting adult and may not be left with patients unsupervised by another adult.

 Long-Term Care Facilities: Due to Long-Term Care facilities being considered a “high-risk environment” the visitation policy will vary.
 Please contact ComfortCare Nursing Center (601-422-0022) or Jones County Rest Home (601-477-3334) for the latest visitation policy.